dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 the screen, the hard drive, the bus, the CPU, and the memory.

 You never should implement feature, you have to implement everything that combined will provide the feature and much more.
-This will make your design solid.
+This will make your design `solid`.

 ## Handling change
 Your software system must respond to changes in the requirements and respond to them fast.